Lunar2kPS/advanced-cpp/README.md

 ## 🛠️ Project TODO's
 This project is very much in-progress.
 Here are some things I'd like to do next:

+- I want to draw basic pixel art on the screen with OpenGL.
+- I'd like to upgrade the **Project Dependencies** section,
+    - To make it easier to see which methods are used to include the libraries (single-file header, source with existing CMakeLists.txt, etc.)
+    - To mention licenses
 - I'd like to better document what this repo shows off.
 Currently my notes are a little bit unorganized for a first-time viewer.
 - I want to better document what the setup was for getting the [small example UTF-8 program](./small-examples/utf-8) to work.
 - I need to document the setup better for .NET hosting.